El Junquito raid: End of siege

 After hours of shooting, Pérez's group succumbed to the Venezuelan forces around 12:00 PM VST (4:00 PM UTC), with members of the group likely being executed by troops according to Bellingcat and Forensic Architecture.
 Pérez and five of his men (Daniel Enrique Soto Torres, Abraham Lugo Ramos, Jairo Lugo Ramos, José Alejandro Díaz Pimentel, Abraham Israel Agostini) were shot dead while six others were arrested.
 His death was confirmed by the Venezuelan Police one day later.
 Pérez was reportedly observed in the morgue with three bullet wounds to the head, with official death certificates showing a similar pattern of shots to the head among his fallen rebels.
 Two days later, it was revealed that a pregnant woman and a child were also killed during the raid.

 The police and the colectivos also suffered losses, with two officers killed and five injured while one member of a colectivo from 23 de Enero was killed.
 The raid was described as highly unorganized, with Venezuelan troops being observed laughing and firing indiscriminately towards Pérez's, possibly causing friendly fire incidents.
 Bellingcat has reported a notorious lack of coordination and professionalism among Venezuelian police during the operation as leaked wiretapped recordings reveal.

 Evidence was never revealed by the Venezuelan government and the home where the rebels were discovered was quickly destroyed.

 In 2019, the Spanish newspaper ABC published pictures of the corpses of the rebels that suggested gunshots at point-blank range and extrajudicial killings.

 Reactions

 Domestic

-The raid was met with outrage from the Venezuelan people and accusations of extrajudicial killing.
+The raid was met with outrage from the Venezuelan opposition and accusations of extrajudicial killing.

 Venezuelan President Nicolás Maduro applauded the operation, describing it as being an "order fulfilled" and said that "every group that is armed and financed to bring terrorism will suffer the same fate".
 Some leading opposition figures including Maria Corina Machado, Antonio Ledezma and Luisa Ortega Díaz condemned his killing.